-- 1. The Long Beach City Council is scheduled to consider the subject Agreement on May 22, 2012. - Pursuant to the Commission's delegation of authority and the State CEQA Guidelines [Title 14, California Code of Regulations, sections 15060(c)(3)], the staff recommends that this activity is not subject to the provisions of CEQA because it is not a "project" as defined by CEQA and the State CEQA Guidelines.
+- 1. The Long Beach City Council approved the subject Agreement on May 22, 2012. - Pursuant to the Commission's delegation of authority and the State CEQA Guidelines [Title 14, California Code of Regulations, sections 15060(c)(3)], the staff recommends that this activity is not subject to the provisions of CEQA because it is not a "project" as defined by CEQA and the State CEQA Guidelines.